V60 Recipe (Advanced 4:6 Method)

 With that, we only adjust sweetness, acidity and strength by the volume for each pour, as well as our pouring style, i.e. hold the kettle lower or higher, control the water flow speed, more aggressive pouring etc.

-Of course, if you feel adventurous or just want to try the impact of adjusting brewing ratio, you can increase the brewing ratio, e.g., from 1:15 to 1:16 for a less intense brew, or decrease the brewing ratio e.g., from 1:15 to 1:14 for a stronger brew.
+Of course, if you feel adventurous or just want to try the effect of adjusting brewing ratio, you can increase the brewing ratio, e.g., from 1:15 to 1:16 for a less intense brew, or decrease the brewing ratio e.g., from 1:15 to 1:14 for a stronger brew.

 4. Check your brewing temperature